 Are Eyeball Plants Right for Your Garden?

 Eyeball plants may grow as tender perennials in zones 9-11 and grow in all areas as an annual.
 Eyeball plants grow about a foot tall, with the merry flowers bobbing on stems that increase the total height of the plant to about 15 inches.
 The foliage of the eyeball plant makes a pleasing contrast to the flowers and is dark green with burgundy tones.
 The golden flowers are about the size and shape of an olive, with brownish red eyes.
 Eyeball plants produce the most flowers in full sun, but afternoon shade is tolerated, especially in Southern gardens.
 When grown from seed, you will see your first blooms around midsummer.
 Buy young transplants for earlier blooms.
-The plants will continue blooming until first frost, although the heaviest flowering occurs from May to August.
+The plants will continue blooming until the first frost, although the heaviest flowering occurs from May to August.